 Mobile Phone Calls

-To ensure the utmost confidentiality and protection of your personal information, we recommend only using the SimplePractice video platform for communication with your therapist and your scheduled appointment times.
+To ensure the utmost confidentiality and protection of your personal information, we recommend only using the SimplePractice video platform for communication with your provider at your scheduled appointment times.
 The SimplePractice video platform is a secure and HIPAA-compliant system specifically designed for telehealth sessions.
-It offers end-to-end encryption and provides a safe environment for you to engage in therapy discussions with your therapist.
+It offers end-to-end encryption and provides a safe environment for you to engage in discussions with your provider.

 Feedback During Treatment

-All patients are encouraged to provide feedback to their therapist during the treatment process.
-Please openly share any modifications to treatment that you desire and remember it’s possible that you may at times disagree with interpretations from your therapist.
-When this occurs, your ability to express yourself honestly and/or correct the therapist’s interpretation is critical.
+All patients are encouraged to provide feedback to their provider during the treatment process.
+Please openly share any modifications to treatment that you desire and remember it’s possible that you may at times disagree with interpretations from your therapist / provider.
+When this occurs, your ability to express yourself honestly and/or correct the provider’s interpretation is important.
 If you feel uncomfortable disagreeing with your provider, that may be a sign that something in the relationship isn’t as it should be and voicing your discomfort can help bring you back to an open, trusting dynamic.

 Discharge Planning (Ending Treatment)